 Q: Volkswagen key cutting – Who can cut a new key for my car?
 Can I get it done at any hardware store or should I go to an automotive locksmith or dealer?
 What is the procedure and how much does it cost?

-The next image is of laser key on laser cutting machine:
+The next image is of a laser key on a laser cutting machine:

 In addition, there are a few things to consider: